Policy management

 - Defaults — how unmapped tools are handled, what enforcement mode to use, and how long new tools get a grace period

-policy.yaml in your current directory with sensible defaults and annotated examples for every section.Open the generated file and define your capability mappings, forbidden rules, and defaults.
+Policy is now defined directly in the alignment card.
+Create a YAML alignment card that includes capability mappings, forbidden rules, and enforcement defaults.
 Here is a fully annotated example for a customer support agent:

 meta: